Svedrin/microfw/README.md

 Outbound traffic and ICMP traffic is always allowed.

-## Custom
+## Virtuals

-A list of custom rules to include in the configuration.
-Mostly useful for services to be exposed via DNAT.
+A list of virtual services to expose via DNAT.

 # Installation